-My family has tried so many different meatloaf recipes, and now we’ve decided this is The Best Turkey Meatloaf we have ever made!
+My family has tried so many different meatloaf recipes over the years.
+We've decided this is The Best Turkey Meatloaf we have ever made!
 We added and subtracted ingredients to get it just right.
-Now it’s one of our family favorite recipes.
+Now it's one of our family favorite recipes.

 What makes this the best turkey meatloaf recipe?